 Who will make the decision and what skills and knowledge are required?

-How to ensure the decision-maker is not influenced in the decision and particularly that they are not in a conflict of interest in regard to the decision?
+How can it be ensured that the decision-maker is not influenced in the decision and that they are not in a conflict of interest in regard to the decision?

 What information is needed for the decision to be made, and how is that information communicated to the decision-maker?